open-mmlab/mmpretrain/docs/en/migration.md

 )
 ```

-In addition, we splited the original logger to logger and visualizer.
+In OpenMMLab 2.0, we have split the original logger into logger and visualizer.
 The logger is used to record
-information and the visualizer is used to show the logger in different backends, like terminal, TensorBoard
+information, while the visualizer is used to display the logger in different backends such as terminal,
-and Wandb.
+TensorBoard, and Wandb.

 <table class="docutils">
 <tr>